aklajnert/idasen-control/README.md

 The configuration file is located at `~/.config/desk.toml`.
 You can edit saved positons there, or change the connection attempt limit by setting `connection_attempts` variable to any positive value.

+You can see the full path of the file and the loaded content by running `idesk config`.